Dallas Streetcar

 The Dallas Streetcar is a 2.45 mi modern streetcar line in Dallas, Texas.
-It is owned by the city of Dallas and operated by Dallas Area Rapid Transit, which also operates Dallas's DART light rail system.
+It is owned by the city of Dallas and operated by Dallas Area Rapid Transit, which also operates Dallas's DART rail system.
 Construction on the line began in May 2013, and it opened for public service on April 13, 2015.

 The streetcar line operates between downtown Dallas and Oak Cliff by way of the Houston Street Viaduct.
 The streetcar line originally operated from Union Station to Methodist Dallas Medical Center, but an extension to the Bishop Arts District opened on August 29, 2016.

 Background

 The Dallas Streetcar project is a collaborative endeavor among DART, the City of Dallas, and the North Central Texas Council of Governments (NCTCOG).
 The project received $23 million in initial funding via a federal TIGER grant awarded to DART in December 2010.
 An additional $3 million in federal stimulus dollars was later granted to the project.
 DART reallocated $22 million in local funds to the streetcar project which were originally scheduled for a proposed people-mover between Inwood/Love Field station and the Love Field airport terminal.
 In January 2013, NCTCOG approved reallocating $31 million in state funds, which were also earmarked for the proposed Love Field people-mover, to the streetcar project.
 The combined funding would allow for construction of both the first and second phases of the streetcar project.